matentzn/Pheno_odk_test/README.md

 ### Stable release versions

-The ontologies hosted here are not released to any PURLs.
+The ontologies hosted here are not released to any PURLs..

 ### Working version: